Get A Quick Estimate

-- The worth of your home.
-The agents should inspect the home and prepare a written comparative market analysis.
+- The value of your home and a comparative market analysis.

 - Length of the listing agreement.
-Ask each agent what the typical time for a listing agreement is, and how the current market affects the length of the listing agreement.
+Be sure to discuss what the typical time for a listing agreement is, and how the current market affects the length of the listing agreement.

 - Number of listings.
 Find out how many listings the agent now has and how many he or she normally sells.

 Most home sellers hire real estate agents to list and sell their homes.
-Most of those who do not are known as For Sale By Owners, or FSBOs.
+Those who do not are known as For Sale By Owners, or FSBOs.
 They market and sell their homes themselves.

 Yes.
 There is no standard commission.
 They are not set by law and vary depending on service, customer needs, and company policy.
 In general, agents charge between 4 percent and 8 percent for full service.
 Some agents prefer not to offer sellers the option of paying a fee for an individual service.